Eric-J-Neil/Multi-PRIME-model/README.md

 The "Multi-PRIME input data" files contain organized sample data from the Nisbet Provincial Forest, Saskatchewan, Canada from August 13, 22, 29, and September 4, 2019.

-For comparison of the mixing model MixSIAR to Multi-PRIME, additional files are included.
+For comparison of the mixing model MixSIAR to Multi-PRIME, additional files are included:

 The "MixSIAR_model_" files contain R scripts for MixSIAR models.